gardener/gardener-extension-networking-calico/hack/api-reference/calico.md

 </tr>
 <tr>
 <td>
-<code>kubeAPIServerEndpoints</code></br>
+<code>kubeAPIServerGlobalNetworkSet</code></br>
 <em>
-<a href="#kubeapiserverendpoints">KubeAPIServerEndpoints</a>
+<a href="#kubeapiserverglobalnetworkset">KubeAPIServerGlobalNetworkSet</a>
 </em>
 </td>
 <td>
 <em>(Optional)</em>
-<p>KubeAPIServerEndpoints configures a Calico GlobalNetworkSet in the shoot cluster which contains the IP<br />addresses of the shoot's kube-apiserver endpoint as reachable from within the shoot cluster.<br />The extension only provides the GlobalNetworkSet as a building block, it does not create any<br />(Global)NetworkPolicy.</p>
+<p>KubeAPIServerGlobalNetworkSet configures a Calico GlobalNetworkSet in the shoot cluster which contains the IP<br />addresses of the shoot's kube-apiserver endpoint as reachable from within the shoot cluster.<br />The extension only provides the GlobalNetworkSet as a building block, it does not create any<br />(Global)NetworkPolicy.</p>
 </td>
 </tr>